 1. Shema found it easier to walk home with his heavy jerry can of water when he had a friend to walk with him.
-Do you find hard tasks are easier to do if you have someone with you?
-Can you give an example?
-Can you think how you could be a friend to someone who is struggling with something?
+Can you give an example of something you do that is more enjoyable when you have someone to do it with?
+Can you think of a way you could support someone who is struggling with something on their own?

 2. Shema felt bad when he and Ishimwe had new sweaters, but there wasn’t one for Magi.
 Do you sometimes feel bad for people who don’t have as much as you, or feel jealous when other people have new things and you don’t?
 Can you think of something you could do to share with someone who has less than you?

 3. “Life’s not fair.”
 What do you think about this statement?
 Shema was grumpy with the goats when he found out he couldn’t go to church with Sam.
-Do you get grumpy when you can’t have what you want, or things don’t go the way you planned?
+Do you get grumpy with someone else when you can’t have what you want?
 How could you deal with disappointment in a different way?

 4. Was it fair that Shema couldn’t go to school?
-What sort of attitude to learning did he have?
-What lessons can we learn from his attitude towards school and learning?
+What can we learn from his attitude towards school and learning?

-5. Shema decided that the lady giving him a sweater just the right size for Maji was a miracle.
+5. Shema decided that the lady giving him a sweater the right size for Maji was a miracle.
 Do you think miracles still happen today?
-Have you had a miracle happen to you or know someone who has which you would like to share?
+Has anything amazing ever happened to you after you prayed?

 8. The pastor and his wife were poor, but they still wanted to help others in need.
-There is a saying, “You can’t help everyone, everywhere; but you can help someone, somewhere.”
+There is a saying: “You can’t help everyone, everywhere; but you can help someone, somewhere.”
 How true do you think this is?
-Is there something you could do to help one person today?
+What could you do to help one person today?

 9. Shema wants to be an airline pilot.
 This seems impossible, but the policeman encourages Shema to never give up on his dream.
 Do you have any dreams/ambitions for your life?
 Do people encourage you, or laugh at you?
 Do you encourage other people when they tell you their dreams, even if they seem impossible?